 This is the info message logged when the DHCPv4 server starts reconfiguration as a result of receiving SIGHUP signal or config-reload command.

 DHCP4_DYNAMIC_RECONFIGURATION_FAIL

-This is an error message logged when the dynamic reconfiguration of the DHCP server failed.
+This is a fatal error message logged when the dynamic reconfiguration of the DHCP server failed.